 One of the fundamental challenges that professionals face when providing recommendations to consumers is that the recipient may struggle to fully understand the ramifications of their decision about whether or not to accept and follow the recommendation in the first place.
 After all, professionals tend to be engaged with respect to matters that are especially complex or challenging – such that the average person cannot make the decision quickly or effectively on their own, and must rely on the services of a professional.
 Yet, in a world where consumers still must give their consent to pursue recommendations that may have adverse outcomes, it’s hard to be certain the consumer really understands enough to give their “informed” consent in complex matters in the first place.
 Accordingly, various professions have evolved over time the framework of what it takes to ensure a consumer is giving “informed consent” – to act on a recommendation made by the professional with full awareness of the potential risks that it may entail.

-And in its latest update to its Standards of Conduct, the CFP Board will now require that CFP professionals obtain informed consent with respect to any recommendations they make to clients that may entail a Material Conflict of Interest, to be certain that the Client truly understands the prospective conflict before deciding whether to engage the CFP professional.
+And in its latest update to its Code of Ethics and Standards of Conduct (“Code and Standards”), the CFP Board will now require that CFP professionals obtain informed consent with respect to any recommendations they make to clients that may entail a Material Conflict of Interest, to be certain that the Client truly understands the prospective conflict before deciding whether to engage the CFP professional.
 In practice, this will entail not only providing upfront information about the CFP professional’s services and compensation (which may be delivered orally for Financial Advice engagements but must be written for Financial Planning engagements) but also disclosures of the CFP professional’s Material Conflicts of Interest (which may be oral or written), and obtaining the Client’s informed consent (by any means desired, though clearly for professional liability protection, CFP professionals will likely want to document this in writing!).

-Fortunately, the reality is that for most CFP professionals individually, such disclosure documents will have already been created as their Form ADV Part 2 (for an RIA), or by their broker-dealer (as a registered representative), such that few will have to create new and separate documents themselves.
+Fortunately, the reality is that for most CFP professionals individually, such disclosure documents will have already been created by their RIA as their Form ADV Part 2 (for an investment adviser representative), or by their broker-dealer (as a registered representative), along with their respective Form CRSs, such that few will have to create new and separate documents themselves.
 Nonetheless, being aware of the obligation to provide such information and disclosures, and in particular, the burden to obtain informed consent (and a likely desire to document it, either with contemporaneous notes in the advisor’s CRM or perhaps with a delivery-and-acknowledgment receipt), means CFP professionals will still need to be cognizant of what it takes to comply with the new rules.

-As a part of its new Standards of Conduct first approved on March 28th of 2018, effective on October 1st of 2019, and to be enforced beginning on June 30th of 2020, the CFP Board will impose new obligations on CFP professionals with respect to how they manage and disclose Conflicts of Interest to clients, provide Engagement information to clients, and report disciplinary matters to the CFP Board itself (and cooperate with its Terms and Conditions and its investigations).
+As a part of its new Standards of Conduct first approved on March 28th of 2018, which became effective on October 1st of 2019, and were enforced beginning on June 30th of 2020, the CFP Board will impose new obligations on CFP professionals with respect to how they manage and disclose Conflicts of Interest to clients, provide Engagement information to clients, and report disciplinary matters to the CFP Board itself (and cooperate with its Terms and Conditions and its investigations).

 The crux of these obligations is to ensure both that prospective clients of CFP professionals have a clear understanding of the Scope of Engagement, the nature of Engagement, and any relevant factors that may impact the advice received pursuant to that Engagement… and that the CFP Board remain apprised of situations where CFP professionals should be disciplined for failing to adhere to the CFP Board’s Standards and for giving inappropriate advice.